-In the Fall of 2017, residents approved the first of a series of capital projects to renovate, upgrade, and rebuild district facilities.
-Construction for this initial project, totaling nearly \$100 million, began in 2018 and in 2021 is nearing completion, with a new state-of-the art library at the High School; upgrades to classrooms and technology infrastructure; a new outdoor facility/stadium for athletic, music, and community use; upgraded technology, art rooms, kitchen, and cafeteria at the Middle/Intermediate complex; and more.
+In Fall 2017, residents approved the first of a series of capital projects to renovate, upgrade, and rebuild district facilities.
+Construction for this initial project, totaling nearly \$100 million, began in 2018 and in 2022 is nearing completion.
+It included extensive initial work at the High School, with a new state-of-the art library addition, upgrades to classrooms, renovated cafeteria and kitchen, a new outdoor facility/stadium for athletic, music, and community use, a new entrance and Main Office area, as well as upgraded technology, art rooms, kitchen, and cafeteria at the Middle/Intermediate complex; upgrades to district technology, and more.